arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 end
 ```

-Notice two main additions:
+Notice two main additions here:

-- `up` method used by nanoc when spinning the data source, which introduces cache middleware
+- the `up` method, used by nanoc when spinning the data source, which introduces cache middleware
-- `Concurrent::FixedThreadPool` from `ruby-concurrency` gem for parallel requests (which are mostly I/O)
+- `Concurrent::FixedThreadPool` from [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby) gem for concurrent requests in multiple threads

 If only that cache worked...
 Faraday ships with in-memory cache, which is useless for the flow of work one has with nanoc.
-We'd like to persist the cache across runs of the compile process.
+We'd very much like to persist the cache across runs of the compile process.
 Documentation indeed shows how one could switch cache backend to one from Rails but that is not helpful advice in nanoc context either.
-You probably wouldn't like to start Redis or Memcache instance just to compile a bunch of HTML.
+You probably wouldn't like to start Redis or Memcache instance just to compile a bunch of HTML!

 Time to roll-up sleeves again.
 Knowing what API is expected, we can build file-based cache backend.
 And there little-known standard library gem we could use to free ourselves of reimplementing the basics again.
+So much for standing on the shoulders of giants again.

 ## Enter PStore

 PStore is a file based persistence mechanism based on a Hash.
 We can store Ruby objects — they're serialized using Marshal before being dumped on disk.
 It has support for transactional behaviour and can be made thread safe.
-Sounds perfect!
+Sounds perfect for the job!

 ```ruby
 class Cache